We train Midwives!

 The Corpus Christi Birth Center trains student midwives and apprentices.
 We are currently accepting inquiries and are looking for new full time students.

-Please first read the Apprenticeship Policy Manual February 2018 – CCBC).
-If you wish to send in an inquiry, please use this link for the right form Apprenticeship Inquiry 02-2018.
+Please first read the Apprenticeship Policy Manual May 2019 – CCBC.
+If you wish to send in an inquiry, please use this link for the right form Apprenticeship Inquiry Form 5-2019.
 We will be happy to consider you for an apprenticeship.
 Filling out an inquiry form does not obligate you to accept an apprenticeship nor does it obligate us to accepting but please inquire if you are seriously interested so we may consider you.

 Our apprenticeship program is an opportunity for those who would like to get clinical training with CCBC while they study midwifery.
 It is an opportunity to become a Licensed and/or Certified Professional Midwife.
 Full time students who complete with us may apply for a staff position with the birth center if interested when they finish.
 We cannot guarantee a position but since we only work with students who are a good fit, we are often a good match as midwives, too.
 We are always looking for opportunities to grow our birth center with like minded staff members who will share our values and vision.

 A full time apprenticeship including academic studies typically takes 3-5 years for most students to complete.
-Beth Overton, the senior midwife at CCBC is a NARM approved preceptor and also is currently an approved preceptor for the following midwifery programs and college: Midwives College of Utah, Mercy in Action Midwifery Program and the Association of Texas Midwives Midwifery Training Program.
+Beth Overton, the senior midwife at CCBC is a NARM approved preceptor and also is currently an approved preceptor for the following midwifery programs and college: Midwives College of Utah, and the Mercy in Action Midwifery Program.
 If you are interested in or enrolled in different program, please let us know more about your program of choice when you apply.

 - Must have a high school diploma or equivalent.